qbancoffee/drivewire4/README.md

-This repo holds two netbeans projects for two versions of drivewire 4 that have been slightly modified so that they can be compiled and run with newer versions of java.
+This repo holds two netbeans projects for two versions of DriveWire 4 by Aaron Wolfe that have been slightly modified so that they can be compiled and run with newer versions of java.

 - drivewire4_from_source is DriveWire4 version 4.3.3p assembled from the source files available on sourceforge.<br>
 Get the original source files from sourceforge.